pachterlab/kallisto/starting.md

 `kallisto quant -i transcripts.idx -o output -b 100 <(gzcat reads_1.fastq.gz) <(gzcat reads_2.fastq.gz)`

-for linux you replace `gzcat` with `zcat` or any other program that writes the FASTQ to stdout.
+or with linux, you replace `gzcat` with `zcat` or any other program that writes the FASTQ to stdout.
+This utilizes an additional core to uncompress the FASTQ files, and speeds up the program by 10--15%.

 #### Results